SwiftStudies/OysterKit/STLR.md

 Annotations change how elements are interpreted and principly impact construction of the AST (Abstract Syntax Tree).
 The are prefixed by the `@` character and can also have a supplied value which can be a string, integer, or boolean.
 If no value is provided they are simply considered 'set'.

+Annotations can be applied inline to elements in an expression, or to a token-identifier when it is first being defined.
+If both are provided the inline annotation will override the token-identifier's annotation.

 ### @token(String)

 The next element will result in a token with the provided String value.

 ### @transient

 We do not always want tokens met to be included in the AST.
 If prefixed with @transient then the token will not be captured in the AST or stream.
+For example, if we do not want any newlines to be captured in our AST but we do need to capture both types we could define the following rule

+    @transient crlf = "\r\n"

 ### @error(String)